 Annually, the C&HR Committee reviews the design of our ELT compensation program, including whether the risks arising from our compensation policies and practices are reasonably likely to have a material adverse effect on the Company.
 In doing so, the C&HR Committee assesses whether compensation programs used in prior years have successfully achieved our compensation objectives.
 It also considers the extent to which our compensation program is designed to achieve our long-term financial and operating goals.
 The C&HR Committee has retained LB&Co. to help analyze certain comparative market data.
 Certain members of management participate in this process by assembling and summarizing data used.
-The C&HR Committee has determined that the risks arising from our compensation policies and practices are designed to avoid encouragement of unnecessary or excessive risk-taking and are not reasonably likely to have a material adverse effect on the Company.
+The C&HR Committee and LB&Co. reviewed our compensation policies and practices, and the C&HR Committee has determined that the risks arising from our compensation policies and practices are designed to avoid encouragement of unnecessary or excessive risk-taking and are not reasonably likely to have a material adverse effect on the Company.